Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Warm-up: Polar Comparison Rule for

 \end{proofcase}

 \end{enumerate}

 \end{proof}

-We now show that any $2$-winner voting rule in the line metric, under an additive social cost function, must have a distortion of at least $1 + \sqrt{2}$.
+We now show that any $2$-winner voting rule in the line metric, under a utilitarian additive social cost function, must have a distortion of at least $1 + \sqrt{2}$.
 This result matches our upper bound, making the distortion bound tight for $2$-winner voting.

 \begin{theorem} Any $2$-winner voting rule in the line metric and under additive social cost, has a distortion of at least $1+ \sqrt{2}$. \end{theorem}